 I like the idea of mouse-driven attenuation.

-I was going to try a “serious” prototype with a tapering parameterization, but then this happened somewhere along the way and I thought that it captured the idea (ie. of “focusing attention”) with brutal clarity much more so than a properly smooth & invisible prototype would have done (though I do intend to “fix” this soon).
+this happened somewhere along the way and I thought that it captured the idea (ie. of “focusing attention”) with brutal clarity much more so than a properly smooth & invisible prototype would have done (though I do intend to “fix” this soon).
 Here is a marquee.
 It is shouting, as it were, “LOOK HERE!”

 To me, one of the most important premises/promises of room-based computing is that we can use our “natural” facilities to handle peripheralization[0].
 So much film editing is theorized as directing where the viewer will look[1].
 With HD and 3d and 360degree cinema, the viewer gets an infinitesimally tiny increase in capacity to focus on details and angles and degrees of what they’re seeing, but are still on a very narrow track.
 If “authored work,” as Glen is thinking about it, always comes “at the wrong time,” cinema is the ultimate craft of dead reckoning the “right time” to reveal what you need to see next.
 It is an art, and it is an industry.